jamierumbelow/codeigniter-base-model/README.md

 Soft Delete
 -----------

+By default, the delete mechanism works with an SQL `DELETE` statement.
+However, you might not want to destroy the data, you might instead want to perform a 'soft delete'.

-The delete mechanism will work using a `DELETE` SQL statement by default.
-MY_Model also supports a soft deleting mechanism -- where the deleted row will be marked as `deleted` rather than actually being removed from the database.
+If you enable soft deleting, the deleted row will be marked as `deleted` rather than actually being removed from the database.

 Take, for example, a `Book_model`: